Teen Lifeline saves lives; here’s how.

 Teen Lifeline also receives top marks from several clinical and nonprofit reviewers across the board.

-• Charity Navigator rates Teen Lifeline 100 out of 100 for our financial health, operational transparency, and thorough accountability.
+- Charity Navigator rates Teen Lifeline 100 out of 100 for our programmatic impact, financial health, operational transparency, and thorough accountability.

 Follow Teen Lifeline on social media!

 Our suicide prevention and mental health resources don’t stop at our programs—our social media is a resource for teens, families, educators, and community leaders, too.
-We post several times a week on Facebook @TeenLifeline, Instagram @teen_lifeline, and Twitter @602248TEEN; there, you’ll find the latest:
+We post several times a week on Facebook @TeenLifeline, Instagram @teen_lifeline, Twitter/X @602248TEEN, LinkedIn @Teen Lifeline, and TikTok @602248TEEN; there, you’ll find the latest:

 Preview our most recent social media posts in the feed below!